learn-the-web/topics/javascript-syntax.md

 ## Variables

-Javascript is a dynamic language, you don’t have to declare what data type your variable will hold before assigning it a value.
+JavaScript is a dynamic language, you don’t have to declare what data type your variable will hold before assigning it a value.
 Use the var keyword to define and create a new variable.

 Variables are just named containers that hold some data for us.
 We can retrieve that data later using the variable’s name.